Research Papers, Authors and Key Findings

 Research Paper Session 3

-Author: Michael Gou, Other
+Author: Michael Gou, University of California at Irvine

 Key Findings: Banks subject to higher capital requirements in 1905 did not experience less leverage or lower subsequent rates of failure.
 This suggests that capital requirements were ineffective in promoting bank stability.